 - An enrollment error that was not your fault

-- Employer sponsored plan reduces benefits making it not provide minimum value, or raising the cost so that it is unaffordable
+- Employer-sponsored plan reduces benefits making it not provide minimum value, or raising the cost so that it is unaffordable

 Buying or Cancelling Coverage

 When buying medical insurance for pregnancy, apply common sense rules regardless of where your due date falls relative to open enrollment.
-Remember that while prenatal care is very important, labor and delivery in a hospital is where most costs occur.
+Remember that while prenatal care is very important, labor and delivery in a hospital are where most costs occur.
 If your baby delivers preterm, a NICU stay can generate extremely large bills.

 Keep these thoughts in mind when buying a new policy for maternity needs.

-- High-deductible plans save money on premiums, but may leave you with more leftover medical expenses after you deliver.
+- High-deductible plans save money on premiums but may leave you with more leftover medical expenses after you deliver.